gahfaustino/fetch/README.md

 ````

 > **Note:**
-> Capturing FormData upload progress is not currently supported in node.js environments.
+> Capturing FormData upload progress is currently not currently supported in node.js environments.

 > **⚠️ Warning**
 > It is recommended to disable redirects by setting maxRedirects: 0 to upload the stream in the **node.js** environment,